Ricky2054/Devil_World/README.md

 ---

-**🎮 Ready to integrate real smart contracts into your Crypto Island Adventure game!** 🚀
+**🎮 Ready to integrate real smart contracts into your Devil World game!** 🚀